bagder/I-D/httpbis-tcp/ietf95-slides.md

 ---
 # Why do this?

-## Guidance on Best Practices for HTTP servers
+## Guidance on Best Practices for HTTP servers, clients and intermediaries.

+Lots of time and effort have been spent learning and getting these experiences and this knowledge.
+This document should help lowering the bar for new implementers.

 ## Advice for implementors.